I ordered a desk and matching lateral file cabinet from Cymax, as well as a desk chair. The chair came promptly; no problem.

 Or is there one guy running the whole office?
 It's just unconscionable.

-Review about: Cymax Stores Shipping Service.
+Product or Service Mentioned: Cymax Stores Shipping Service.

 Monetary Loss: $271.